-We’ve all seen the images of the poor sea turtles with plastic straws stuck in their noses.
+We’ve all seen images of poor sea turtles with plastic straws stuck in their noses.
 Even if a plastic straw doesn’t end up in the airways of marine animals, exposure to sunlight, salt water, and extreme temperatures can break plastic straws into microplastics.
 Microplastic pollution can end up in the marine life that we eat, meaning that little plastic straw you threw away can end up back in your body via your favorite sushi restaurant.

-Beyond plastic pollution, plastic production is a high waste process with a huge carbon footprint and environmental impact.
+Beyond plastic pollution, plastic production is a high-waste process with a huge carbon footprint and environmental impact.
 Single-use plastics fill landfills, poison our rivers, and oceans, and kill all types of animals every day.

 In the past few years, there’s been a lot of news about plastic straw bans.
 Cities like Seattle, Los Angeles, and more have banned plastic straws, while entire states like California have put regulations on restaurants offering plastic straws.

 If you’re an environmentally minded person, a business impacted by the plastic straw ban, or if you’re looking for an eco-friendly alternative, you might be thinking of switching from plastic straws to paper straws.
 After all, the issue with single-use plastic straws is plastic, right?
 Not necessarily.

 There are environmental, safety, and experience concerns with your local coffee shop’s new paper straw offerings.
 Let’s break it down.

 If you’re looking to switch from plastic straws to paper straws, it’s most likely out of concern for the atmosphere.
 Single-use plastic straws are a sustainability nightmare.
 However, paper straws harm the environment as well.

 One of the key tenets of sustainability is re-use.
 Paper straws are single-use, disposable items.
 You cannot use the same paper straw over and over.